Role: End-to-end UI/UX designer

 All interviewees look up recipes online

-Recipes are often modified and ingredients are substituted for allergen friendly alternatives
+Recipes are often modified for allergen friendly alternatives

 Competitor Analysis